xbokmd/plastilinn/docs/xBoK/sections/person_Name_-_Functions.md

 - ## 📰 Content type (#function)
   - Content is of type list and uses the following classes: #function

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If person id___functions is defined as :Specification of the functions that a person who is a stakeholder of the business can carry out, because they possess the capacity and experience to successfully complete them., What could it be?How important is it for our startup to have a diverse and well-rounded team of physical persons as stakeholders?
-  What are the key roles and responsibilities that physical persons should assume within our startup?
-  How can we ensure that the physical persons involved in our startup have the necessary skills and expertise to contribute to its success?
-  Are there any specific physical persons that we should consider including in our stakeholders group based on their industry connections or experience?
-  What strategies can we implement to effectively manage and motivate the physical persons in our startup to ensure their long-term commitment and dedication?
 - ## 📖 Description
   The concept of Person/Functions in business modeling refers to the identification and specification of the roles and responsibilities that a person, who is a stakeholder in the business, can perform.
 This is based on their capacity, skills, and experience to successfully carry out these functions.